-There is a new Loss Mitigation Mediation available in Chapter 13.
-The LMM program is a structured mediation session with oversight from the Court.
+There is a Mortgage Modification Mediation program available in Chapter 13.
+The MMM program is a structured mediation session with oversight from the Court.
 It doesn't require the lender to agree to a modification or deed in lieu, but it forces them to show up at a mediation and it provides a portal to file your documents so the lender cannot claim they were not received.
-This program has been in operation in the Middle District of Florida for several years with good success.
+This program has been in operation for several years with good success.
 One mediator told me he is seeing a 60% success rate.

 This article is not intended as a substitute for competent legal or accounting representation, but merely as a guide to help you decide whether you need the services of a licensed attorney or CPA.

 David Langley handles bankruptcy cases in Miami, Hollywood, Fort Lauderdale, Plantation, Pembroke Pines, Pompano,Coral Springs, Deerfield, Boca Raton, Delray and West Palm Beach.